LettereUniche/FuelManager/README.md

 * Transfer fuel between fuel containers.
 * Ability to harvest the Jerry Can and the Lamp Fuel items.
 * Adds a new `GearItem`, the Gas Can.
 Can hold up to 6L.
+* Ability to refuel Kerosene lamps using a hotkey (https://github.com/Arkhorse/FuelManager/pull/7)

 ### Disabled Features:
 * A custom radial menu has been added to make placing fuel containers easier.
 You can change the key or disable the menu in the Mod Settings.